 - Associate Professor of Medicine

 Richard A Deyo, MD, MPH

-- Kaiser Professor of Evidence-Based Family Medicine
+- Professor of Medicine and Family Medicine

 - Oregon Health & Science University

 - Professor of Medicine

 - University of Washington School of Medicine

 - University of Washington

 It is estimated that up to 84 percent of adults have low back pain at some time in their lives [1,2].
 The vast majority of patients seen in primary care (>85 percent) will have nonspecific low back pain, meaning that the patient has back pain in the absence of a specific underlying condition that can be reliably identified [3-5].
 For most of these individuals, episodes of back pain are self-limited.
 Patients who continue to have back pain beyond the acute period (four weeks) have subacute back pain (lasting between 4 and 12 weeks), and some may go on to develop chronic back pain (lasting >12 weeks) .